10 Things You Should Do After Being Diagnosed with Diabetes

 Managing diabetes can be hard on your wallet.
 The American Diabetes Association estimates that the average cost of healthcare for a person with diabetes is $16,752 each year, so it’s necessary to assess your financial situation to ensure that you can manage your diabetes care plan.

-As well as finding the best health insurance plan, there are several financial assistance plans for those living with diabetes.
+As well to finding the best health insurance plan, there are several financial assistance plans for those living with diabetes.
 Take your time researching your options.

 Find Low-Cost Options for Insulin